-In addition to answering these primary and secondary research questions, we aim to collect user opinions on the home-based exercise program, exercise instructions, monitoring by means of the necklace-worn motion sensor (Mobility Monitor), and use of a tablet solution (I-Pad).
+In addition to answering these primary and secondary research questions, we aim to collect user opinions on the home-based exercise program, exercise instructions, monitoring by means of the Mobility Monitor, and use of the I-Pad.
 It is expected that collecting user opinions will be helpful in re-designing and improving the exercise program (including technology) for later interventions.